The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/leveling-guide.md

 ## Leveling Rotations

 The basic single target rotation changes as you progress through the levels.\
-The general idea is to keep the Power Surge buff up and using the Full Thrust combo as a filler.
+The general idea is to keep the Power Surge buff up and using the Pure Damage combo as a filler.

 The Area of Effect (AoE) rotation becomes worth it at three targets.